blairdev1023/reddit-nut-meter/README.md

 |Sentence 2| 1 | 0   | 0 | 0 | 1  | 1 | 1  | 1  | 0    | 0 | 0 |
 |Sentence 3| 0 | 1   | 0 | 1 | 0  | 1 | 0  | 0  | 1    | 1 | 0 |

-This matrix can be interpreted as the importance of each word to each document.
-Documents in this sense being sentences, but in the context of this study the documents are user comments.
+This matrix can be interpreted as the importance of each word to each document (Documents in this sense being sentences, but in the context of this study the documents are user comments).
 The higher the number, the more important that word is to the document.
 It's easy to see how common words like 'a' or 'the' could be mislabeled as important.
 To combat this we exclude these words, now called 'stop words'.
 The term-frequency matrix looks considerably more informative after removing the stop words.

 |          |car|child|dog|ran|sign|stop|street|
 |----------|:-:|:---:|:-:|:-:|:--:|:--:|:----:|